-Whether you're running a brick-and-mortar business or managing a fulfilment center, the impact of the choices you make when it comes to packaging your products cannot be understated.
-By opting for eco-friendly processes and materials, you can reduce your carbon footprint, minimize overhead costs, and make a lasting positive impression among consumers who are increasingly choosing to support businesses that champion transparency and sustainability.
+Whether you're running a brick-and-mortar business or managing a fulfillment center, the impact of the choices you make when it comes to packaging your products cannot be understated.
+By opting for eco-friendly processes and materials, you can reduce your company's carbon footprint, minimize overhead costs and make a lasting positive impression among consumers who are increasingly supporting businesses that champion transparency and sustainability.

 There are three surefire strategies your business can adopt to optimize for sustainability.
-By using lightweight materials to package products, prioritizing durability to minimize the need for returns, and improving returns processing in general, you can be sure you’re helping the environment without sacrificing consumer happiness.
+By using lightweight materials to package products, prioritizing durability to minimize the need for returns and improving returns processing in general, you can help the environment without sacrificing consumer happiness.

-Lightweight packaging materials alleviate shipping costs and make customers' lives easier.
+Lightweight packaging materials reduce shipping costs and make customers' lives easier

-The right balance between lightweight design and heavy-duty durability eliminates waste while protecting products.
+The right balance between lightweight design and heavy-duty durability eliminates waste while protecting products

 The materials you use to ship your products must be durable enough to protect the contents of any package along a sometimes tumultuous journey from the warehouse to the customer's doorstep.

-For example, an electronics company may use packaging that consists of 100 percent post-consumer recycled materials, but if the shipping box is not strong enough to protect the customer's smart TV or gaming console, the company will be faced with the (ultimately avoidable) costs associated with handling the return, as well as potentially losing a valuable customer who has received a damaged product.
+For example, an electronics company may use packaging that consists of 100% post-consumer recycled materials, but if the shipping box is not strong enough to protect the customer's smart TV or gaming console, the company will be faced with the (ultimately avoidable) costs associated with handling the return, as well as potentially losing a valuable customer who has received a damaged product.
 While eco-friendly packaging should certainly be a priority, the durability of these materials must be given equal weight.
-Otherwise, you’re looking at long-term expenses that may cancel out any gains you've made from your decision to go green.
+Otherwise, long-term expenses may cancel out any gains you've made from your decision to go green.

-3. A smarter returns process cuts down on logistical headaches for your team while minimizing extraneous packaging and carbon emissions.
+A streamlined returns process reduces logistical headaches for your team while minimizing extraneous packaging and carbon emissions

-Return rates are consistently higher for e-commerce sales than brick-and-mortar retail.
-All of those returns add up, which means it's important to design smart, reusable packaging that eliminates waste and facilitates the reverse logistics process for retailers.
+Return rates are consistently higher for e-commerce sales than they are for brick-and-mortar retail.
+Those returns add up, which bolster why it's important to design smart, reusable packaging that eliminates waste and facilitates the reverse logistics process for retailers.

 For example, more and more companies now include a return package with product shipments.
 This can help make the returns process easier for customers, but it also comes at an added cost to both your company and the environment.
 Instead of providing extra materials, include a return mailing label and use packaging that can be used both to deliver the product and to handle any returns.